-Dated: Date of Respective Delivery, as set forth herein

-Due: As shown on inside front cover
+Dated: Date of Delivery Due: As shown on inside front cover page

-The \$990,520,000 State of Connecticut General Obligation Bonds consist of \$300,000,000 General Obligation Bonds (2021 Series B) (Social Bonds) (the "Series B Bonds"), \$169,265,000 General Obligation Refunding Bonds (2021 Series C) (the "Series C Bonds"), \$221,255,000 General Obligation Refunding Bonds (2021 Series D) (Forward Delivery) (Social Bonds) (the "Series D Bonds" and together with the Series B Bonds and the Series C Bonds, the "Tax-Exempt Bonds") and \$300,000,000 Taxable General Obligation Bonds (2021 Series A) (the "Taxable Bonds").
-The Tax-Exempt Bonds and Taxable Bonds are herein collectively referred to as the "Bonds".
+The \$800,000,000 State of Connecticut General Obligation Bonds consist of \$500,000,000 General Obligation Bonds (2022 Series A) (the "Series A Bonds") and \$300,000,000 General Obligation Bonds (2022 Series B) (Social Bonds) (the "Series B Bonds", and together with the Series A Bonds, the "Bonds").
 The Bonds will be general obligations of the State of Connecticut (the "State") and the full faith and credit of the State will be pledged for the payment of the principal of and interest on the Bonds as the same become due.
 See THE BONDS - Nature of Connecticut's General Obligation herein.
-Interest on the Series B Bonds and Taxable Bonds will be payable on December 1, 2021 and semiannually thereafter on June 1 and December 1 in each year until maturity or earlier redemption, as applicable.
-Interest on the Series C Bonds will be payable July 15, 2021 and semiannually thereafter on Junuary 15 and July 15 in each year until maturity.
-Interest on the Series D Bonds will be payable on January 15, 2022 and semiannually thereafter on July 15 and January 15 in each year until maturity.
-Interest on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months at the annual rates set forth on the inside front cover pages.
-The Series B Bonds are subject to optional redemption prior to maturity as more fully described herein.
-The Series C Bonds and Series D Bonds are not subject to optional redemption prior to maturity.
-The Taxable Bonds are subject to make-whole redemption prior to maturity.
+Interest on the Bonds will be payable on July 15, 2022 and semiannually thereafter on January 15 and July 15 in each year until maturity or earlier redemption, as applicable.
+Interest on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months at the annual rates set forth on the inside front cover page.
+The Bonds are subject to optional redemption prior to maturity as more fully described herein.
 See THE BONDS - Redemption Provisions herein.

-(See inside front cover pages for maturities, interest rates, yields and prices.)
+(See inside front cover page for maturities, interest rates, yields and prices.)